Dunmore in Lackawanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1999 by Pennsylvania Historical and Museum Commission.

 Location.
 Marker is missing.
 It was located near 41° 24.848′ N, 75° 35.989′ W. Marker was in Dunmore, Pennsylvania, in Lackawanna County.
-Marker was on Tigue Street 0.2 miles east of East Drinker Street (Pennsylvania Route 435), on the left when traveling east.
+Marker was on Tigue Street, 0.2 miles east of East Drinker Street (Pennsylvania Route 435), on the left when traveling east.
 Touch for map.
 Marker was in this post office area: Scranton PA 18512, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this location, measured as the crow flies.
-Reinterred Remains from St. John's Lutheran Cemetery (approx. 1.7 miles away); Colonel George Whitfield Scranton (approx. 1.7 miles away); Robert Patrick Casey (approx. 2.4 miles away); Rev. Jacob M. Koehler (approx. 2.4 miles away); The “Pioneer” (approx. 2.4 miles away); Brooks Model Coal Mine (approx. 2.4 miles away); Anthracite Mine Disaster (approx. 2.4 miles away); Throop (approx. 2.4 miles away).
+Reinterred Remains from St. John's Lutheran Cemetery (approx. 1.7 miles away); Colonel George Whitfield Scranton (approx. 1.7 miles away); World War I Memorial (approx. Veterans Memorial (approx. 1.9 miles away); Lackawanna County Korean War Memorial (approx. 1.9 miles away); Penn State Scranton (approx. 2.1 miles away); Penn State Scranton Veterans Memorial (approx. 2.1 miles away); Congregation of the Sisters, Servants of the Immaculate Heart of Mary Cemetery (approx. 2.1 miles away).
 Touch for a list and map of all markers in Dunmore.

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study the marker shown.